 A luxury offering in Rwanda's Volcanoes National Park, Singita Kwitonda has spectacular views of the Gahinga, Sabyinyo and Muhabura volcanoes and is surrounded by high-altitude forests.
 The lodge was designed in response to this remarkable location where guests can expect exceptional natural beauty, environmentally conscious luxury and transformative, purpose-driven experiences.
 Singita Kwitonda Lodge is a short drive to the Volcanoes National Park headquarters for the transformative experience of coming face to face with the rare mountain gorilla.

-Scenery in Uganda is jaw dropping from lush, green forests, to snow-capped mountains, crater lakes and savannah grasslands but the real draw card is the wildlife - the star of the show being the primates.
-For gorilla trekking in Uganda, it's best to stay near Bwindi Impenetrable Forest.
+The scenery in Uganda is jaw-dropping from lush, green forests, to snow-capped mountains, crater lakes and savannah grasslands but the real draw card is the wildlife - the star of the show being the primates.
+For gorilla trekking in Uganda, staying near Bwindi Impenetrable Forest is best.

 One of our recommended lodges in Bwindi to trek from is Sanctuary Gorilla Forest Camp.
 This camp is found nestled deep within the Bwindi Impenetrable Forest which in itself impresses with a truly theatrical landscape - volcanoes, jagged valleys, waterfalls, lakes and dramatic mountain ranges.
 With an ideal location close to the starting point for the gorilla trekking experience place, this camp is one of the most remote and atmospheric in Africa - certainly the most luxurious choice on offer in the park.
 Due to its unique location, it's not unusual for the gorilla families to visit the camp itself!